-Through this workshop we hope to develop the girls’ critical thinking skills and foster their confidence in their own decision making.
-We want to encourage the girls to support other girls and learn to expect support themselves from positive female role models.
-Through exploring female friendships and relationships we hope to bring awareness to and thus decrease girl on girl violence.
-This workshop is designed to develop skills and tools so the girls can navigate adolescence successfully.
+Through our workshops, we hope to develop the girls’ critical thinking skills, and foster their confidence in their own decision making.
+We want to encourage the girls to support other girls, and learn to except support from others.
+Exploring female friendships and relationships will bring awareness to, and hopefully decrease girl on girl violence.
+This workshop is designed to develop skills and tools, so the girls can navigate adolescence successfully.